floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/04-metrics.typ

 ==== Modularity

-Modularity is a measure of independence of services, and can be divided into many dimensions, such as structure, concept, history, and dynamism @candela_etal_2016.
+Modularity is a measure of independence of microservices, and can be divided into many dimensions, such as structure, concept, history, and dynamism @candela_etal_2016.
 Some definitions of modularity rely on the concepts of cohesion and coupling, and the balance between them.

 #cite_full(<jin_etal_2021>) used modularity as a metric to evaluate potential decompositions.